This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An ankle brachial index test may show how well blood flows to your feet.

 - A monofilament test may show nerve damage in your feet.
 A healthcare provider presses a small wire against the bottoms of your feet.

 - A tissue, drainage, or bone sample may be taken from your ulcer to check for infection.
 These samples help healthcare providers find the best treatment for your foot ulcer.

-- Bandages help keep your wound area moist and free from infection.
-The bandages may contain medicines to help your ulcer heal and prevent growth of unhealthy tissue.
+- A bandage will be placed over the ulcer to help keep the area moist and free from infection.
+The bandage may contain medicines to help your ulcer heal and prevent growth of unhealthy tissue.

-- Offloading devices , such as insoles, cushions, braces, or custom foot wear may be needed.
+- Offloading (taking the pressure off) the area can help it heal.
+Healthcare providers may use cushions or braces, or custom foot wear may be ordered.
+You may be asked to stay in bed or use a wheelchair or crutches.
 These devices help decrease the amount of weight and pressure placed on your foot.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Diabetic Foot Ulcers (Inpatient Care)

 IBM Watson Micromedex

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.